menonpg/CMU_PGSS_2022/Week04/README.md

 - What is Streamlit
     - How to create a user-interface without fancy code, in-line with your python script
 - Setting up a web-app in Streamlit for running the core functionality of the keras model inference script
+- Generating code with Github Copilot in ipynb and py files + examples